abhishekbisht1429/OO-Design-Patterns/README.md

     <br/> This pattern is used to convert an existing interface into another interface which is compatible with the client.
 The entity reponsible for this conversion is known as adapter.<br/>Adpter pattern can be implemented in two ways
     1. *Class Adapter :* This implementaion uses inheritance to implent the interface of Adaptee and convert it into an interface compatible with client.
     2. *Object Adapter :* This implementation uses Object Composition to convert the interface of Adaptee.
 The adapter contains reference to the instance of Adaptee which it uses to interact with it via the original interface, while its own interface is the compatible one which the client expects.

+2. **Bridge**
+    <br/> This pattern is used to seperate the abstraction from its implementation.
+This allows both of them to vary independent of each other.
+If inheritance is used to bind an abstraction to its implementation, it causes a permanent binding.
+However if the implementation needs to be loosely coupled to the abstracion then the bridge pattern is used.